“I may not look like a lawyer, but it helps me sneak up on them.”

 In theory, any driver who hits a pedestrian in Texas will have insurance coverage that applies to the crash.
 Their policy can help pay for property damage losses and can also reimburse the injured pedestrian for their hospital expenses and lost wages.

-However, some drivers don’t have insurance, and many others carry bad policies that technically comply with state law but don’t provide enough protection for anyone hurt in a crash.
-When someone doesn’t have insurance or doesn’t have enough insurance and they are clearly to blame for a collision, they could face a civil lawsuit brought by the person injured.
+However, some drivers don’t carry insurance, and many others carry bad policies that technically comply with state law but don’t provide enough protection for anyone hurt in a crash.
+So, when a driver doesn’t have insurance or doesn’t have enough insurance and they are clearly to blame for a collision, they could face a civil lawsuit brought by the person injured.
+In other words, the injured party could go after their personal assets in court.

 Archives